facebook/mariana-trench/documentation/website/documentation/known_false_negatives.md

 ## Propagation across Arguments

 Mariana Trench computes propagations for each method (this may be known as “tito” (taint-in-taint-out) in other tools).
 Propagations tell the analysis that if an argument is tainted by a source, whether its return value, or the method’s “this” object become tainted by the argument.
-However, Mariana Trench does not propagate taint from one argument to another.
+However, without explictly specifying `--propagate-across-arguments`, Mariana Trench does not propagate taint from one argument to another.
 In code:
 ```
 void setIntentVaue(Intent intent, Uri uri) {
   // MT sees that intent.putExtra has a propagation from uri (Argument(2)) to